-In terms of where to bet, all New Jersey sportsbooks are accepting NBA bets for the 2019-20 season.
-The one caveat is at Golden Nugget, which is owned by Texas billionaire Tilman Fertitta, who also owns the NBA’s Houston Rockets.
+In terms of where to bet, virtually all New Jersey sportsbooks accept NBA bets.
+The one exception is at Golden Nugget, which is owned by Texas billionaire Tilman Fertitta, who also owns the NBA’s Houston Rockets.
 You can’t bet on the Rockets there.

 You can also tie the results of multiple events — e.g., the Knicks covering +9 points, Sixers winning the moneyline and the Nets covering -3 points — into a single bet or parlay.
 The number and type of events allowed in a parlay will vary from book to book, so it pays to shop around to get the best odds.